 In 2001, Mohr found himself in Vienna, where leading-edge Austrian electronic music caused him to consider a Canadian record label in Vienna that could disseminate quality Canadian music in Europe.
 It was this idea that gave birth to Multibeat Records (and ultimately to Mohr’s Multibeat Music publishing company).
 During this period, Interdimensional Industries took interest in Mohr’s music and released two CDs and a vinyl 12″.

 Having put out a strong call for experimental, electronic music, many recordings were submitted from all over the globe (including a strong Canadian contribution) and many reviews were written on that material.
 Despite the undeniable strength of the received material, Mohr realized that financial priority was in favor of continuing to release his own music via the modern formats.
 The label focused on Mohr’s catalog and that of a few other friends and fellow band members.

 Wrangling for decades with a very extensive and genre-rich back-catalog, on Jan 15, 2015, Karl Mohr launched Tape Life Records to separate his music endeavors from his professional life at Multibeat Creative.
-Mohr is revisiting every extant recording and rebuilding/remastering his catalog with renewed resolve.
-The goal is to release his Karl Mohr Audio-Yo material – distilled now to eight albums of content, before the end of 2017.
-All other writing and recording is put on hold until the catalog is up to date.
+Mohr has revisited every extant recording and has rebuilt/remastered his catalog with renewed resolve.
+His goal is to release his Karl Mohr Audio-Yo material – distilled now to eight albums of content, before the end of 2017.
+All other writing and recording has been put on hold to achieve this goal.

-The Tape Life Records continues to revolve around a special dedication to guts, honesty, exploration and experimentation.
+The Tape Life Records continues to revolve around a special dedication to guts, exploration and experimentation.